dgurnick/decouple_and_purge/README.md

 is this existence all there is? or is there more?

--- chorus
     [F# -> A -> C#]
     even the shadow of a man
-can leave (his) footprints in the sand think it over as this dimension takes a turn to calm all those concerned
+    can leave (his) footprints in the sand think it over
+    as this dimension takes a turn
+    to calm all those concerned

 living inner tension
 living in a dream